kubernetes-sigs/cluster-api/docs/proposals/20250513-propogate-taints.md

 #### Story 2

-As a user, I wish to have autoscaling capabilities using Kubernets and Cluster API resources and conventions.
+As a user, I wish to have autoscaling capabilities using Kubernetes and Cluster API resources and conventions.
 I would like to define taints on a Cluster API resource representing some collection (including but not limited to MachineSets, MachinePools, and MachineDeployments).
 This is especially useful in scale-from-zero scenarios, where that autoscaling technology can reference taints on a collection to make decisions about the cloud resources available.